-So OK I admit it, I can go off my diet for at the sight of great homemade fresh or canned Salsa and a bag of crisp yellow corn chips (or white or blue).
+So okay, I admit it, I can break my diet for a great salsa recipe with fresh tomatoes or canned homemade salsa and a bag of crispy yellow corn chips.

-Salsa is a very passionate food, and I understand when people are selective and personal with their salsa and have favorite recipes, that they sometimes find it hard to share.
-Salsa is healthy, vegan and low in calories, as long as you skip the chips.
+Salsa is a very passionate food, and I understand when people are picky and personal with their salsa and have favorite recipes, which they sometimes have a hard time sharing.

 Like food stored for the winter, or any time of the year, there is a comfort point here, and besides canning is a lot simpler than you think.
-It is not so labor intensive once you get the hang of it unless of course, you have a very generous friend who brings you his extra tomatoes fresh from his garden and he had a bumper crop.
+It is not so labor intensive once you get the hang of it.

 It is both informative and thorough.
 It includes a basic Salsa recipe but my all time favorite is from Mel’s Kitchen Café, the Best Homemade Salsa (Fresh or for Canning).